deckhouse/deckhouse/docs/documentation/pages/module-development/RUN.md

 ### Troubleshooting

 If there were errors while enabling a module in the cluster, you can learn about them as follows:
-- View the DKP log:
+- View Deckhouse log:

   ```shell
   kubectl -n d8-system logs -l app=deckhouse
   ```

-- View the `Module` in more detail:
+- View the Module object in more detail:

   ```console
   kubectl get module module-one -oyaml
   ```

-- View the `ModuleConfig` resource of the module.
+- View the ModuleConfig object of the module.

   Here is an example of the error message for `module-one`: